-Icons for Delete, Make Bond, Break Bond and Minimize are also found at the bottom of the model kit.
-They may also be included in the set of icons above the menus at the top of the screen.
+Icons for Delete, Make Bond, Break Bond and Minimize are included at the bottom of the model kit.
+They may also be added to the set of icons below the menus at the top of the interface.

 View (66)

 This exits build mode, and removes the model kit from the screen.